HugoBruins/cancatchers/README.md

 - Ebyte SX1278 100mW E32-433T20DT UART LoRa transceiver.
 - A 2dBi SMA omnidirectional 433MHz antenna.
 - A buck-converter set to ±3.3V.
+- A blue LED.
+- A 330Ω resistor.
 - A bidirectional 2 channel logic converter 5v <-> 3.3v
 - 2x 3.7V LiPo single cel 650mAh batteries in parallel.
 - A master switch between batteries and all the parts